600.611.86 Professional Development Workshops: Effective Online Searching

 Would you like to be able to quickly and efficiently find reliable, high quality evidence to support your work?

-Introduces and explores freely available online sources for finding high quality, full-text research articles.
-Alsoprepares students to use advanced search techniques efficiently within these sources and to manage references using tools such as RefWorks, EndNote, Zotero and Mendeley.
+Introduces and explores online sources for finding high-quality, full-text research articles.
+Also prepares students to use advanced search techniques efficiently within these sources and to manage references using tools such as RefWorks, EndNote, Zotero and Mendeley.
 Finally, students learn about tools available to use to stay current on topics related to the public health field.

 - Learning Objectives:

-- Apply advanced search techniques within online sources efficiently to locate relevant articles
+- Apply advanced search techniques to efficiently locate relevant articles from bibliographic databases

-- Explain the role that open access publishing plays in the scholarly environment
+- Explain the role that open access plays in the scholarly environment

 - Identify online tools to use when establishing yourself as a professional in the field